-Are officer cadets on vacation during the summer?
+Are officer/naval cadets on vacation during the summer?

 Are weekends free?

-Can officer cadets leave the campus during the day?
+Can officer cadets/naval cadets leave the campus during the day?

-Useful information for admitted candidates and their parents
+Useful information for admitted applicants and their parents

 I have received an offer for studies at Royal Military College Saint-Jean.
 Where can I get information on administrative procedures related to my entrance at the College?